ga-adi-gelato/Course-Materials/lessons/intro/android-intro-lesson/readme.md

 #### Android Studio

->Instructor Note: Open Android studio as you explain this section.

 An IDE ([Integrated development environment](https://en.wikipedia.org/wiki/Integrated_development_environment)) is an application that provides a way to program applications.

 Some popular ones are Visual Studio, Eclipse, and IntelliJ IDEA.